enzupiechaczek/Security-portfolio/README.md

 # Security & Governance Portfolio

-A collection of hands-on projects spanning technical security automation and information security / AI governance practice.
+A portfolio of practical projects focused on **information security, AI governance, risk management, and security operations**\.
+The projects are designed to demonstrate both technical security capability and the governance, documentation, and assurance practices required to operationalise security within an organisation\.

 ## Projects